rust-lang/rfcs/text/0000-crates-io-token-scopes.md

 characters.

-For example, a crates scope of `serde,serde-*` allows the token to act on the `serde` crate or any crate starting with `serde-`, if the user is an owner of those crates.
+For example, a crates scope of `serde,serde-*` allows the token to act on the `serde` crate or any present or future crates starting with `serde-`, if the user is an owner of those crates.

 The crates scope will allow access to all present and future crates matching it.
 When an endpoint that doesn't interact with crates is called by a token